From Passive to Proactive: A Hierarchical Multi-Agent Framework for Automated Medical Pre-Consultation

-Within the entire multi-agent framework, the \textit{Evaluator} is designed as an independent assessment agent responsible for systematically measuring system performance.
-It is important to emphasize that the Evaluator does not participate in the actual clinician–patient dialogue and does not influence task scheduling or subtask selection; its function is entirely limited to post hoc evaluation.
-Thus, it serves a role of performance characterization and quality feedback rather than interactive execution.
-To ensure comprehensive and rigorous evaluation, the Evaluator operates on two complementary levels: dialogue interaction and content accuracy.
-This distinction reflects the dual objectives of clinical pre-consultation: ensuring both the rationality of the interaction process and the accuracy of the generated content.
+Within the multi-agent framework, the \textit{Evaluator} is designed as an independent assessment agent responsible for systematically measuring system performance.
+The Evaluator does not participate in actual clinician–patient dialogue and does not influence task scheduling or subtask selection; its function is entirely limited to post hoc evaluation.

+To ensure comprehensive and rigorous evaluation, the Evaluator operates on two complementary levels reflecting the dual objectives of clinical pre-consultation:

-At the interaction level, it examines whether the system’s questions follow clinical logic and task objectives, the clarity and professionalism of language, the completeness of information collection, and the overall professionalism demonstrated during the inquiry.
-At the content level, it evaluates the alignment of the three key medical record elements—Chief Complaint, History of Present Illness, and Past History—against reference standards to ensure consistency and fidelity.
-Detailed definitions and criteria for each dimension are provided in Table~\ref{tab:evaluator_dimensions}.
+\paragraph{Interaction-Level Assessment} At the interaction level, the Evaluator examines: (1) whether system questions follow clinical logic and task objectives, (2) clarity and professionalism of language, (3) completeness of information collection, and (4) overall professionalism demonstrated during inquiry.

+\paragraph{Content-Level Assessment} At the content level, the Evaluator assesses alignment of the three key medical record elements—Chief Complaint, History of Present Illness, and Past History—against reference standards to ensure consistency and fidelity.